jenneugenio/cape/database/README.md

 ### `Entity`

-All objects we store in the data layer must satisfy the `Entity` interface. `Entity` represents any primitive data structure stored inside the Controller.
+All objects we store in the data layer must satisfy the `Entity` interface. `Entity` represents any primitive data structure stored inside the Coordinator.

 ### `Primitive`